neoblades02/tpi-submit-bot/README.md

 ### Common Issues

 1. **Login Failures**: Verify USERNAME and PASSWORD in `.env` file
+2. **Client Name Issues**: Ensure client names are not blank or empty in input data
-2. **Client Issues**: No longer an issue - clients are automatically created with aggressive retry logic
+3. **Client Issues**: No longer an issue - clients are automatically created with aggressive retry logic (except when name is blank)
-3. **Tour Operator Issues**: Check operator name spelling and availability in dropdown (only cause of "not submitted")
+4. **Tour Operator Issues**: Check operator name spelling and availability in dropdown (only cause of "not submitted" besides blank client names)
-4. **Webhook Failures**: Verify n8n endpoint is accessible and accepting requests
+5. **Webhook Failures**: Verify n8n endpoint is accessible and accepting requests
-5. **Date Format Errors**: Ensure dates are in MM/DD/YYYY format
+6. **Date Format Errors**: Ensure dates are in MM/DD/YYYY format
-6. **Client Creation Retry**: If you see "Error - Client Creation Failed After Retry", check for browser/network issues
+7. **Client Creation Retry**: If you see "Error - Client Creation Failed After Retry", check for browser/network issues

 ### Debugging